Adetutu777/TokenDispenser/README.md

-## This a solidity contract integrated with Ether.js
+### This is a Frontend implementation of ERC20 Standard functions integrated with Ether.js

 -Frontend tech stack used : NuxtJs, VueJs, BootstrapVue